 Tim is a Solicitor-Advocate with Higher Rights of Audience in the Criminal Courts.

-Tim Harris is an associate in Cohen & Gresser’s London office.
-His practice focuses on white collar criminal defence, including internal and regulatory investigations.…
+Tim Harris is a senior associate in Cohen & Gresser’s London office.
+His practice focuses on white collar criminal defence, including internal and regulatory…

 BPP Law School (LPC – Distinction, 2006; GDL Commendation, 2005); Durham University (B.A. in History, Hons., 2001)